-If you suffer from allergies an air purifier would be a good investment, provided you buy the right model.
+If you suffer from allergies, an air purifier could be a good investment, provided you buy the right model.

-In our lab tests, we found that the best air purifier for removing dust was more than 26 times more effective than the worst.
+In our lab tests, we found that the for removing dust was more than 26 times more effective than the worst.
 In your home, this means it would take much, much longer to clean the air, which is no good for you if you’re allergic to household dust.

 Desk air purifiers